 Your puppy will be at risk of hereditary health problems, but also problems related to their conformation.
-Both the Labrador and Dachshund have a number of common issues that can pass down to their puppies.
-But, the Dachshund’s long back can also present problems.
+The Dachshund’s long back can present some painful health problems.
 The more your mix puppy is like their Dachshund parent, the more likely it is they will suffer from these issues.
-Choose a reputable breeder who health tests parent dogs before breeding to minimise the risk of any health issues.

 Finding Dachshund Lab Mix Puppies